 2. Do a Little Bit of Freezer Cooking.

-In the past, I’ve done the big shopping trip and the all day cooking with a friend to prepare 1,387 meals for the freezer.
+In the past, I’ve done a big shopping trip and all day cooking with a friend to prepare 1,387 meals for the freezer.

 It was fun, and it did put quite a few meals in the freezer for later.

 BUT it was a huge time commitment, and some of the food was lost in the icy tundra of our deep freeze.